NataliaKhaidanova/MT-evaluation-metrics/Data/newstest2021/traditional_metrics/README.md

 Runtime on GPU (via GoogleColab, standard):

-- all files SacreBLEU: 7.16 seconds
+- all files SacreBLEU: 67.61 seconds (1 minute, 8 seconds)
-- all files TER: 124.71 seconds (2 minutes, 5 seconds)
+- all files TER: 317.29 seconds (5 minutes, 17 seconds)
-- all files CHRF2: 13.68 seconds
+- all files CHRF2: 1636.99 seconds (27 minutes, 17 seconds)

 The time varies with each run.